-Because the risks of workplace hazards and the impact of an OSHA citation can be so grave, taking preemptive steps to avoid violations is crucial for any employer.
-Here are a few tips to help you do just that:
+Because the risks of workplace hazards and the impact of an OSHA citation can be grave, taking preemptive steps to avoid violations is crucial for any employer.
+Here are a few tips to help you accomplish workplace safety goals:

 - Documentation and record-keeping – Ensuring you keep complete and organized documentation about OSHA compliance, worker training, and other workplace regulatory matters can prove invaluable in the event of an OSHA inspection.
 From regulations requiring document retention (i.e. lockout / tagout, PPE, and hazard communication program assessments to various enforcement efforts, 300 logs, and other training or safety records, well-maintained files can not only help avoid violations, but also the risks which accompany them.